9 Tips for tyre maintenance

 6. Keep an eye on the maximum load

-Overloading your car can put extra weight on your tyres compromising the handling of the vehicle and potentially cause excessive tyre wear.
-What’s more, when overloaded, tyres are more of a risk at blowout, which increases the risk of having an accident.
+Overloading your car can put extra weight on your tyres compromising the handling of the vehicle and potentially causing excessive tyre wear.
+What’s more, when overloaded, tyres are more at risk of a blowout, which increases the risk of having an accident.

 Most tyres are now marked with a tyre load index, and it is important to make sure you don’t exceed this maximum load limit.